-Tyler Perry and Oprah Winfrey
+Is Tyler Perry Working With Oprah Again

 Taking fourth dimension for a hug on Perry's tricked-out tour bus